-We also provide a data summary targeted specifically to Antibiotic Resistance Data.
+We also provide a data summary targeted specifically to Antimicrobial Resistance (AMR).

 Antibiotic Resistance refers to the ability of bacteria to develop resistance to antibiotics through gene mutation or acquisition of antibiotic resistance genes.
 We have integrated and mapped known antibiotic resistance genes from the following sources: